February 28, 2023

 |Citibank N.A.||HSBC UK Bank plc||Standard Chartered Bank plc|

-CHAPS transactions often get payments on the same day.
-Specifically, whether the payment is made before the cut-off time for CHAPS transactions.
-The CHAPS payment mechanism may be used for bank-to-bank transactions on weekdays between the hours of 6 a.m. and 6 p.m. local time.
+CHAPS transactions often are processed on the same day.
+Specifically, whether the transaction is made before the cut-off time.
+The mechanism may be used for bank-to-bank transactions on weekdays between the hours of 6 a.m. and 6 p.m. local time.
 However, the cutoff time for transactions at your bank may be different.

-There is no maximum or minimum amount that may be paid with CHAPS; however, Starling clients are obliged to use CHAPS for any transfer that is more than £500,000.
+There is no maximum or minimum amount that may be paid; however, Starling clients are obliged to use this method for any transfer that is more than £500,000.

-To join CHAPS directly and continue to participate in the programme after doing so, an organisation must first satisfy specific conditions.
+To join the system directly and continue to participate in the programme after doing so, an organisation must first satisfy specific conditions.

 It is necessary for an organisation to:

-- You should have a bank account that may be accessed to meet commitments and make payments.
-The terms and conditions for accessing accounts are outlined in the Settlement Account Policy of the bank.
+- have a business account that may be accessed to meet commitments and make payments.
+The terms and conditions for accessing accounts are outlined in the Settlement Account Policy of the bank,

-- If the company’s headquarters are located somewhere other than in England and Wales, you should offer legal advice on the company’s status and the conclusiveness of the settlement.
+- if the company’s headquarters are located somewhere other than in England and Wales, they should offer legal advice on the company’s status and the conclusiveness of the settlement,

-- At all times, ensure that you strictly abide by all of the operational and technical requirements, such as those described in the CHAPS Reference Manual.
+- ensure that they strictly abide by all of the operational and technical requirements, such as those described in the CHAPS Reference Manual.

 The Bank operates based on the idea of “trust but verify.”
-Direct Participants are obligated to self-certify that they comply with all rules and responsibilities established by CHAPS, as well as to report any instances in which they fail to do so.
+Direct Participants are obligated to self-certify that they comply with all rules and responsibilities, as well as to report any instances in which they fail to do so.
 In addition to that, the Bank could attempt to validate particular locations.

 The usage of SWIFT FIN Copy, interfaces that can connect to and process messages sent over the SWIFT network, and connections to the SWIFT network via one or more BICs are all considered to be necessary technical conditions.
 Access to the Extended Industry Sort Code Database and the Enquiry Link function offered by the Bank are two additional components that are needed.
 VocaLink has provided a new window for this link to open should you want to click on it.

-Direct access to CHAPS allows payment service providers to make high-value same-day payments to their clients in a safe manner while reducing the amount of time it takes to complete the transaction.
+Direct access allows payment service providers to make high-value same-day transfers to their clients in a safe manner while reducing the amount of time it takes to complete the transaction.
 There is neither a minimum nor a maximum amount that can be paid.

 The real-time gross settlement mechanism used by the Bank in conjunction with the SWIFT messaging network contributes significantly to the high degree of operational resilience that is present.

-There are several difficulties associated with the CHAPS payment.
+There are several difficulties associated with the CHAPS.

 - The tight timelines may make your relocation more challenging.

-- Why do banks charge an average of £25 to £30 for CHAPS, which makes it much more expensive for the end user in comparison to other payment methods
+- Banks charge an average of £25 to £30 for transactions, which makes it much more expensive for the end user in comparison to other payment methods.